homearanya/active-escapes/src/pages/tours/coffee-bay-bulungula-backpacking-trail.md

       -  'Day 4 - 8-10km'
   - heading: Trail Grading
     description:
       - 3.5/ 5 for Fitness.
 The section between Coffee Bay and Hole in the Wall has some of the steepest hills on the Wild Coast.
 The relatively long hike distances require that participants have a good level of fitness.
-However, you only need hike with a small/light backpack.
+However, you need only hike with a small backpack.
       - 3/5 for Technicality.
 The hiking path on Day 1 contours along steep-sided hill slopes where persons who suffer from vertigo may feel a bit exposed.
 However, there are no dangerous sections.
   - heading: Trail Terrain
     description: